-As an example of our analysis, we return to the symmetric coordination game from Example 3.1 above.
+As an example, we return to the symmetric coordination game from Example 3.1 above.
 As above, we focus on the cases when the shocks are normally distributed with standard deviation σ or have extreme value distribution with parameter λ .
 The three rest points and escape probabilities for the two stable equilibria with different settings of σ and λ are given in Table 1 below.
+The limit points in the table are rounded to 4 digits, and are not exactly zero or one as the perturbations ensure they remain fully mixed.